 Mrs. Rodriguez began her career at The Home Depot in 2002 as Corporate Counsel and has since held several positions, each with increased responsibility.
 Prior to joining The Home Depot, Mrs. Rodriguez was a corporate associate for King & Spalding, LLP where she handled commercial transactions.

-Stacey Wolf is the Vice President of Business Affairs for CNN Worldwide.
-In this role, she negotiates all development, production, license and distribution deals for CNN Original Series, CNN Films, and HLN Original Series.
+In 2014, Wolf created and launched the CNN Business Affairs department.
+In her role, Wolf leads the negotiation of all development, production, license, and distribution deals for CNN Original Series, CNN Films, and HLN Original Series.

 Debra Bernstein is a trial lawyer with a national practice, working principally in the areas of complex commercial litigation with an emphasis on antitrust matters and class action defense.
 Debra has been retained by both corporate plaintiffs and corporate defendants to prosecute or defend large claims throughout the United States.